Ladivcr/Sistemas-Distribuidos/README.md

     the "Tuit".
 So we can do  Web scraping for get this different kinds data, clean the data and processing the data and finally try to identify a trend.
 #### General objectives
 * Identify possible trends
 * Identify groups of people with similar interests
 * Identify the principal topics from a group

+### Software Tools
+* Twitter API
+* Pandas Library
+* Matplotlib Library
+* Seaborn Library